iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 4. Configure `iomesh.yaml`.

-Mandatory：Locate the field `dataCIDR` and then fill in your network CIDR.
+Mandatory: Locate the field `dataCIDR` and then fill in your network CIDR.

 ```yaml
   iomesh: